pdhoward/machinetemplate/README.md

 ### Features Include
 * Data driven AI architecture, where a set of tool descriptors retrieved from the db are used to direct the model for local or remote api calls
 * Elegant interactions with the the LIVE Voice Agent, fully instructed through JSON Prompts on the scope, purpose and outcomes of a session
-* Speciality tools for retrieving and querying website content, or celebrating a result
+* Speciality tools for retrieving and querying website content, or celebrating a result, or finding and opening a web site
+* Visual tool which provides the voice agent with capabilities to render forms, videos, images and documents based on the user request.
+These forms include a credit card payments for processing Stripe payments, and recording card data in a PCI DSS compliant manner (Payment Card Industry Data Security Standard)
+* Tenant Custom tools providing the use case specific tools and functions required by the tenant for activating and enabling their Voice Agent.
+The Actions collection on Mongo (http descriptors) holds the http tool descriptors, which defines the api calls to the tenant's applications, such as a Booking Engine application (in the case of a tenant Hotel property), buying product (in case of a products company), scheduling appointments (in case of a professional services firm) or providing infomration about events.

-* Through the Actions collection (http descriptors) demonstrate remote api calls to a Booking Engine application, remote api calls to mongodb (retrieve Things collections via mongo gateway), and local nextjs api calls using the hooks/useTools set of tools
+The platform also can handle remote api calls to mongodb (retrieve Things collections via mongo gateway), and local nextjs api calls using the hooks/useTools set of tools - but this will be depracated in favor of api applications.

 ### Seeding Test Data
 * Test data recorded and loaded from the agents/machines project